 The Best Apple Pie In Amsterdam

 We were not disappointed.
-The base was nice and crunchy, biscuit like.
-The filling was incredible, deep, lots of apple, juicy sultanas and cinnamon.
-The top was nice and soft a bit spongy and topped off with lots of freshly whipped cream.
+The base was crunchy and biscuit like and the filling was incredible, deep, with lots of apple, juicy sultanas and cinnamon.
+The top was nice and spongy and topped off with lots of freshly whipped cream.
 It definitely earns its title as “Best apple cake in Amsterdam”.
 Highly recommended and just short of €15 with the drinks.

 The Jewish Quarter

-Deciding to avoid the red light district and surrounding areas, we opted for the streets behind the palace and around the Jewish Quarter (The Jodenbuurt).
+Deciding to avoid the red-light district and surrounding areas, we opted for the streets behind the palace and around the Jewish Quarter (The Jodenbuurt).
 A beautiful area of the city.
 Full of interesting little shops, cafes and lots to see.
 You will find this between Nieuwmarkt and Plantage.
-Here you will find the The National Holocaust Memorial, The National Holocaust Museum and the Jewish Historical Museum.
+Here you will find the National Holocaust Memorial, The National Holocaust Museum and the Jewish Historical Museum.

 Back on the ferry and our 10 hour journey back home begins.
-We are already excited for our final getaway of 2018.
+We are really excited about our final getaway in 2018.
 Barcelona in November, bring it on.

-Since writing this post we took another trip over the North Sea to Belgium, specifically Bruges.
-You can read all about this trip by click on this link A Trip To Bruges.
+Since writing this post, we took another trip over the North Sea to Belgium, specifically Bruges.
+You can read all about this trip by clicking on this link A Trip To Bruges.

 If you would like to follow us on social media, please visit the following links.
 Here we will post more photos and links to blogs and extra content –